kuzzleio/sdk-javascript/doc/7/getting-started/react-native/index.md

 <<< ./snippets/ChatClient.js.snippet:7[js]

 You can see in the two function we just wrote a call to a `getMessage()` function when we are adding a new message to the state.
-This function will format our kuzzle's notification/response.
+This function will format our Kuzzle's notification/response.

 <<< ./snippets/ChatClient.js.snippet:5[js]

-Note: The first part of this function is optionnal and can be replace by a set of the `display` variable to false.
+Note: The first part of this function is optional and can be replaced by a set of the `display` variable to false.

-If you decided to add the optionnal part, you'll need to implement the `displayDate()` function:
+If you decided to add the optional part, you'll need to implement the `displayDate()` function:

 <<< ./snippets/ChatClient.js.snippet:4[js]

-In the constructor of this component, we setted a `handleSendMessage` property to a binded `onSendMessage` function.
+In the constructor of this component, we set a `handleSendMessage` property to a bound `onSendMessage` function.
 Let's implement that function:

 <<< ./snippets/ChatClient.js.snippet:8[js]